-Stevenson has also posted 15 victories over nationally-ranked teams, including No. 6 Salisbury and No. 7 Shenandoah in 2011 and No. 15 Christopher Newport this past season.
+Stevenson has also posted 17 victories over nationally-ranked teams, including No. 6 Salisbury and No. 7 Shenandoah in 2011 and No. 15 Christopher Newport this past season.

 In 2013, the Mustangs went 25-18, including going 13-8 in their first season in the Commonwealth Conference.
-Seven players received All-MAC honors, including senior Heath Johnson who was named to the All-MAC First Team while also becoming Stevenson's fourth CoSIDA Academic All-American, three of which have been baseball players.
+Seven players received All-MAC honors, including senior Heath Johnson who was named to the All-MAC First Team while also becoming the program's third CoSIDA Academic All-American.

 In 2012, the Mustangs had a 21-21-2 record and appeared in their fifth conference championship game in eight years, finishing second in the CAC Baseball Championship.
 Four players were named to the All-CAC team, including seniors Justin Anderson and Tony Prescott who were also selected as CoSIDA Academic All-Americans.
 Anderson became the all-time career hits leader while Prescott broke the record for home runs in a season with 11.